Sailing with an engine that emits only water? Mitsubishi and TNO prove it’s possible

 ‘We started with lab tests using a single-cylinder engine—identifying which components work, what performance we can achieve, and which combustion concept is most effective.
 Together with Mitsubishi, we then developed the current six-cylinder engine and calibrated it in a test cell.’

-The hydrogen engine has already received a basic approval certificate from a classification body.
-It will undergo a durability test of 5,000 operating hours to ensure optimal and reliable performance.
-Provided these results are positive and type approval is granted, Mitsubishi expects the engine to be available for inland shipping by 2030.
+The hydrogen engine has already obtained a basic approval certificate from a classification society.
+It will now undergo a durability test of 5,000 operating hours to ensure it continues to perform optimally and reliably.
+Provided the results are positive and type approval is granted, the engine could become available for inland shipping applications.

 Why electrification alone is not enough